Arbor Day: Planting for the Future

 * Arbor Day began out of one man's vision for planting trees on a Nebraska prairie and the tradition is continued

-over 140 years later across our country.
+for approximately 150 years across our country.
 Students will consider the importance of continuing the Arbor Day tradition

 and recognizing the positive impact that just one caring and responsible person can have in our world.